21 April 2015

 Believe me, the scenery from the long tail boat which took us from the lake pier to our accommodation at the Tone Tuey floating bungalows was extraordinary.
 Huge limestone karst cliffs rose from the lake, reminding us of those we saw around the Krabi area, but on a much larger scale.
 Apparently, they originated from the same seismic earth movements that created the famous karsts at Ha Long Bay in Vietnam and Guilin in China.

-Nevertheless, we made it to our bungalow, which was essentially an over-sized kennel with a mattress and mozzie net (yes Roger – if you’re reading this, you were right).
+Nevertheless, we made it to our bungalow, which was essentially an over-sized kennel with a mattress and mozzie net.
 But if there’s a kennel with a better location in the world I’d love to see it.
 As one of twenty-or-so “floating bungalows” it was set on a kind of bamboo raft with the jungle immediately behind us, and views of the lake, jungle, and mountains in front.
 Stunning.

 Only one thing for it after dumping our stuff in the kennel – jump in the lake to cool off.
 Only it was like jumping into bath water it was so warm.
 Suitably refreshed I then took one of the available kayaks to have a look at this part of the lake.
 As I approached the opposite side I heard some rustling in the trees.
 My patience was rewarded with the sight of three gibbons eating and playing amongst the branches.
 So this was the jungle then.
 Impressed.

 Nam Talu Cave